openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 Machines.

-Aside from some limited hardware offerings from specific vendors, Composible Hardware largely hasn't been realized as initally pitched by the hardware manufacters.
+Aside from some limited hardware offerings from specific vendors, Composible Hardware largely hasn't been realized as initially pitched by the hardware manufacters.

 DPUs